 Further, if you have a medical condition caused by hypertension – such as heart disease, kidney disease, metabolic syndrome – the condition may be considered secondary service-connected to service-connected hypertension.
 It could raise your disability rating and increase your monthly benefits.

-Contact Our Lawyers About a VA Disability Hypertension Claim
+Contact Our South Carolina Lawyers About a VA Disability Hypertension Claim

 An experienced VA disability benefits attorney can help you obtain the full VA benefits available as a result of your military service.
 Our law firm honors the service that veterans gave to our nation.
 We are committed to helping veterans pursue the full disability benefits available by law.
 Don’t deal with the time-consuming bureaucratic process of seeking VA disability benefits based on your diagnosis of high blood pressure on your own.
 An attorney can also help you appeal a previous VA rating decision regarding hypertension or associated secondary disabilities, if necessary.